jcjmcclean/hacker-news/README.md

 ## Deployment instructions

 This project's master branch is hooked up to Netlify, deployments are automatically created when committing to master.
 Please submit a pull request if you have anything useful to add to the project.

+This project also contains a `Dockerfile` and `docker-compose.yaml` file, which will allow it to be hosted anywhere that Docker is supported.
+You can serve the production version locally by running `docker-compose up` from the project root in your terminal.
+It will then be available by default on http://localhost:80.